hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_909c87e9-7b24-413a-ba3e-c7c3aa8aca8c-0_1.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A group of AInauts and their AI companions exploring a massive, abandoned research facility in the depths of space."
+"A group of Ainautes and their AI companions exploring a massive, abandoned research facility in the depths of space."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.
 -->